Emily Oster

 This is such a deep and thoughtful question.

 One way into answering it is to ask whether we have any reliable data on the relationship between things like exotic travel or expensive summer camp and children’s success or happiness.
 The short answer is no. It’s absolutely true that resources (income, parental education) correlate with success, but it’s extremely difficult to attribute that to anything specific.
-The psychology literature emphasizes stability and support at home as important for children to thrive; stability and support is quite different from a vacation to Hawaii.
+The psychology literature emphasizes stability and support at home as important for children to thrive; stability and support are quite different from a vacation to Hawaii.

 Instead of thinking in a data-first way here, I would suggest that the key to weighing this choice is to structure your thinking, perhaps along the lines of the “Four Fs” approach I discuss in The Family Firm.